balakhonskaya/Dinosaurer-Park-Finder/README.md

 # Dinosaurer Park Finder

 This application creates Dinosaur Parks, Visitors and Comments.
-Viditors can attend a park and comment it.
-Check the result in onsole.log.
+Visitors can attend a park and comment it.
+Check the result in console.log.